Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/view.md

 Components are a way of creating reusable view models.
 They are similar to view models, but they are not tied to a specific template.
 This allows for the creation of reusable components that can be used in multiple templates.

-Components are processed by the Component_Compiler.
+Components are processed by the `Component_Compiler`.
 This is created when `View` is used for the first time.
 Out of the box, the components base path is assumed as `{view_path}/components`.
 The path is defined in the DI rules for the `Component_Compiler` class, and can be changed by overriding the rule.

 ```php
 // file: config/dependencies.php